 If you’re thinking of visiting Japan for the first time and are overwhelmed with planning, definitely check out our Tokyo Disney Resort Planning Guide.
 It covers much more than the parks, from getting there to WiFi to currency and much, much more.
 For more photos and an idea of what we did day-by-day during our first visit, read our Tokyo Disney Resort Trip Report.

 Have you dined at Oceano?
 What did you think of the artistic styling?
+Do you prefer this, Sherwood Garden, or Crystal Palace?
 Do you agree or disagree with our take on the restaurant?
-Share any questions, tips, or additional thoughts you have in the comments!
+Any questions?
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!